fundkis/reactchart/README.md

 	// for a dot, or anything.
 	markProps: {},
 	shader: undefined, // playing with colors
-	process: undefined, // playing with data {dir: x || y, type: 'histogram'}
 	tag: {
 		show: false, // show the tag
 		print: (t) => t + '', // if something special needs to be done
 		fontSize: 10, // any number
 		pin: true or false, // show the pin
     pinColor: 'black',
 		pinLength: 10, // 10 px as pin length by default
 		pinAngle: 90, // direction fo pin
     pinHook: 3
 	}
 }, ...
 ]
 ```

-The details of the _marksProps_ are given at the [marks](https://github.com/fundkis/reactchart/#The different marks) section,
+The details of the _marksProps_ are given at the [marks](https://github.com/fundkis/reactchart/#The-different-marks) section,
-the _shader_ at the [shading](https://github.com/fundkis/reactchart/#Playing with color) section.
+the _shader_ at the [shading](https://github.com/fundkis/reactchart/#Playing-with-color) section.

 ##### Basic